My Experience in UM's Grizzly Marching Band

 How Band Made Me More School Spirited

-Being in Grizzly Marching Band means representing your school and getting students and the crowd excited for the game.
+Being in Grizzly Marching Band means representing UM and getting students and the crowd excited for the game.
 This has made me more school-spirited and excited to participate in school events because I know I’ll get to do these things with people I’m close to.
 There is no better experience than yelling “Go Griz!” with a fellow section mate.

 Band as a Community

 Band is a great place for people of all backgrounds and experiences to come together and learn to play music together.
 Since I picked up the flute in 6th grade, I was told that the band room is welcoming.
-That sentiment has rung true through my experience with seven different band directors in 8 years.
+That sentiment has rung true through my experience with seven different band directors in 9 years.

 Why Supporting the Arts is Important